Gestational Diabetes Mellitus (GDM): Symptoms, Causes and Management

 Risk Factors for Gestational Diabetes

-Certain factors increase the likelihood of developing GDM, such as:
+Certain biomedical and lifestyle factors increase the likelihood of developing GDM, such as:

-- Age: Women over 30 are at higher risk.
+- Advanced Maternal Age: Women over 30 (and especially those over 40) are at higher risk.

-- Ethnicity: Higher prevalence in South Asian, Indigenous, Hispanic, and African-American populations.
+- Ethnicity: Higher prevalence in South Asian, East Asian, Indigenous, Hispanic, and African-American populations.

-- Previous GDM: Having GDM in a past pregnancy raises the risk.
+- Previous GDM: Having GDM in a past pregnancy increases recurrence risk by nearly 40%.

 Gestational Diabetes Diagnosis

-GDM is diagnosed through routine glucose screening between the 24th and 28th weeks of pregnancy.
+GDM is diagnosed through routine glucose screening conducted between the 24th and 28th weeks of pregnancy.

 Types of Gestational Diabetes Tests:

-- Glucose Challenge Test (GCT): A preliminary test measuring blood sugar levels one hour after consuming a glucose solution.
+- Glucose Challenge Test (GCT): A preliminary test measuring blood sugar levels one hour after consuming a 50g glucose solution.
+A reading above 140 mg/dL typically requires follow-up.

-- Oral Glucose Tolerance Test (OGTT): A follow-up test measuring blood sugar levels over a two-hour period to confirm GDM.
+- Oral Glucose Tolerance Test (OGTT): A gold-standard diagnostic test measuring blood sugar levels at fasting, one-hour, and two-hour intervals after consuming a 75g or 100g glucose load.

 Managing GDM involves maintaining stable blood sugar levels through lifestyle changes and, if necessary, medication.